mazwat/mazwat.github.io/making-circuits-lm.md

 LED's have a longer pin and a shorter pin.
 The  longer pin is positive (+) and shorter is negative (-).
 So we wire the LED accordingly.

 Once we have the Led in our circuit we have a put a 'load' on the circuit by introducing the LED which is using power.
-If you start the simulation you can see that the load is too much for the LED, a questions mark appears warning us tha the LED will burn out if we don't resist the flow of electricity.
+If you start the simulation you can see that the load is too much for the LED, a questions mark appears warning us thar the LED will burn out if we don't resist the flow of electricity.

-Now in order to workout.

-ffc

-Our resistor we need to workout the resistance value and that is

-dffadc

-done by resistance calculation is R = V, S minus VLE D /
+We need to add a resistor.
+In order to workout which resistor to use, we need to workout the resistance value and that is done by a resistance calculation which is  R = V, S minus VLE D /